 In fact, the reason you will feel really grumpy when you can’t bloat is because of one specific reason.
 When you feel really bloated it gives your liver a much harder time.
 Your colon practically gives your liver more toxins to cope with, which can negatively impact the brain.
 This can leave you feeling tired with a brain fog that impacts your ability to think clearly.

 In addition, experts explain that feeling really full often leads to a lethargic feeling in our mental state.
 Remember that the gut and the brain are in constant communication.
 Moreover, 80% of the brain’s neurotransmitter serotonin is responsible for a good mood.
 This hormone is manufactured in the gut.
 Therefore, the bacteria in your gut also influence the communication between the brain and the gut.
-That’s why you need to make sure that your gut is filled with copious amounts of healthy bacteria to beat bloat.
+That’s why you need to make sure that your gut is filled with copious amounts of healthy bacteria to beat the bloat.
 This ensures your gut’s ability to regulate mood and positive feelings.

 Beat Bloat, Your Stomach Is Powerful

 I think we forget how much control our gut has over us.
-More importantly, it’s just as powerful as it’s sensitivity.
+More importantly, it’s just as powerful as its sensitivity.
 It does much more than simply digesting food.
 More importantly, the connection between the brain and our gut is what’s most important.

-According to Dr Petra Simic of Bupa UK. figuring out what is causing your bloat is quite a complex process.
+According to Dr. Petra Simic of Bupa UK. figuring out what is causing your bloat is quite a complex process.
 She says it’s very important to establish the cause of the bloating in conjunction with your GP.
 Therefore, it’s not a quick fix and might take some time.

 Depending on how serious your bloating condition is, you might need some form of medication to prevent it from happening again.
 However, we prefer a more natural, preventative approach.
-Many people claim that it always helps to reduce processed foods, sugary fizzy drinks and food that causes excess wind like beans, onions, greens, broccoli, sprouts and cauliflower.
+Many people claim that it always helps to reduce processed foods, sugary fizzy drinks, and food that causes excess wind like beans, onions, greens, broccoli, sprouts, and cauliflower.